Thinkwise/docs/docs/sf/service_tier.md

 Table 10: Custom library values in Java.

-The templates that are added to this control procedure, can be assigned to the following program objects:
+The templates that are added to this control procedure can be assigned to the following program objects:

 ![](../assets/sf/image325.png)![](../assets/sf/image326.png)